mattermost/mattermost-handbook/company/about-mattermost/list-of-terms.md

 ### Bookings

 The ARR associated with sales transactions closed during the period.
 Note that Bookings and Billings are different, particularly for pro-rated contracts and multi-year contracts.
 Billings corresponds to the amount the customer is invoiced.

+For example, Customer A signs a 3 year paid upfront transaction for $300,000.
+For Customer A, the bookings amount would be $100,000 ($300,000/3 years = ARR of $100,000) and the billings amount would be $300,000 (what we actually invoiced the customer at time of order signing).
+Customer B has a contract for 100 licenses at $50/year/license for 12 months, for total ARR of $5,000.
+They decide to add 25 more licenses after 4 months.
+For Customer B, the bookings amount would be $1,250 (25 * $50/year) and the billings amount would be $833.33 (25 * $50/year * 8 remaining months/12 months total contract).

 ### Bug